juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

 # triggerlist = read_trigger_config('triggers.txt')
 ```

-After completing Problem 11, you can try running ps5.py , and depending on yourtriggers.txt file, various RSS news items should pop up.
-The code runs an infinite loop,checking the RSS feed for new stories every 120 seconds.
+After completing Problem 11, you can try running ps5.py, and depending on your triggers.txt file, various RSS news items should pop up.
+The code runs an infinite loop, checking the RSS feed for new stories every 120 seconds.

-Hint: If no stories are popping up, open up triggers.txt and change the triggers to onesthat reflect current events (if you don't keep up with the news, just pick some triggers that would fire on the current Google News
+Hint: If no stories are popping up, open up triggers.txt and change the triggers to ones that reflect current events (if you don't keep up with the news, just pick some triggers that would fire on the current Google News stories).
-stories).

-✦✦✦✦

-#### Problem 12

-Think about the presidential debate coming up on October 19th, and write debate_triggers.txt so that you can get news that is published within the +/- 3 hourwindow of the debate!

 ✦✦✦✦